 Futurist Liselotte Lyngsø predicts that our society will become highly precision-oriented in the future.
-Here, budget conversations and money talks will have a whole other focus, namely on how we can achieve the highest quality of life through our digital money.
+Here, budget conversations and conversations about money will have a whole other focus, namely on how we can achieve the highest quality of life through our digital money.

 Have you ever wondered how it affects our consumption that we no longer have to sign, enter a code or count physical money before we put things in the shopping cart?
 What does it mean for the insight into our finances that we pay with fingerprints, facial recognition, and other various forms of digital types of payment?